Why do we do assessment?

 Which faculty are required to participate?

 ALL FACULTY who are teaching a course that is required for a given Mason Core category are expected to submit a course portfolio during the semester in which the assessment is taking place.
 This includes tenure-line, term, and part-time or adjunct faculty, and graduate students who are instructor of record.
-Some people fear they are being picked on; I assure you, this is not the case!
+Some people fear they are being picked on; rest assured this is not the case!
 All faculty are important for this assessment.

 Is this an evaluation of my teaching?